 He also servers as a volunteer assistant coach for the Bangor High School indoor and outdoor track & field programs coaching the pole vaulters.
 In the last 14 years and 28 seasons at Bangor he has coached nearly a hundred student athletes in the pole vault including multiple league champions, state medal winners with eight State of Maine Class A first place finishes, nine New England qualifiers and the current girls indoor and outdoor league record holder and Class A State of Maine pole vault record holder.

 Seekins is a graduate of the University of Maine, where he graduated with high distinction while earning a Bachelor of Science degree in mechanical engineering and an Associate degrees in forestry, civil engineering and business.
 While studying at the University of Maine, he was a four-year letterwinner on the University of Maine’s men’s track & field team under Coach Edmund Styrna & Jim Ballinger from 1981-84 and was a 1983 qualifier for the Eastern Leauge Championship meet.

 The Bucksport, Maine, native attended Bucksport High School and lettered in track & field under coaches Joel Sankey & John Craig from 1976-1980 and cross country in 1980.

 Seekins now owns a small maintenance and reliability consulting business (The MRP Group) where he provides engineering and equipment troubleshooting and sales support to pulp and paper mills in New England.

-Dana resides in Glenburn, Maine with his wife Lynn of 30 years.
+Dana resides in Glenburn, Maine with his wife Lynn.
 They have three children that have all also graduated from the University of Maine with engineering degrees.